28 February, 2024

 Although certain cosmetic procedures abroad may be cheaper than in Australia, you should consider the costs of flights, accommodation and any possible medical complications into the full cost of your treatment too.

 After taking into account all the costs involved you may find that the difference in price is negligible.
-It's important to think long and hard before jetting overseas to go under the knife.
+It's important to think long and hard before jetting overseas to go under the knife as the risks can be greater in a foreign country, far from home.

 Disclaimer: The information in this guide should be taken as general advice only and the full policy details should be reviewed to see if the policies are right for your own circumstances.